top of page

 It's so far away.

-It's an 11-hour flight.
+It's, like, an 11-hour flight.
 It's not Mars.
 In fact, people seem more concerned about going to Mars than they are about Palestinian children.
-What is the exact proximity something needs to be to you for you to care?
+What is the exact proximity something needs to be for you to care?

 It's a scary place over there.